franciscovillaescusa/Quijote-simulations/docs/source/snapshots.rst

 Snapshots
 =========

 The snapshots are stored in either Gadget-II format or HDF5.
 They can be read using the `readgadget.py <https://github.com/franciscovillaescusa/Pylians3/blob/master/library/readgadget.py>`_ and `readsnap.py <https://github.com/franciscovillaescusa/Pylians3/blob/master/library/readsnap.py>`_ scripts.
 If you have `Pylians <https://github.com/franciscovillaescusa/Pylians3>`_ installed you already have them.
+The user can find an example on how to read and manipulate Quijote snapshots in :ref:`tutorials`.

 The snapshots only contain 4 blocks: